 Having a musical family paved the way for her to start playing piano at a very early age.
 She was only 3 years old when she began her first musical education with her father.
 At the age of 4 she was enrolled as a part time of student at the Istanbul Municipal Conservatory where she was trained as a concert pianist.
 Her first public performance was at the age of 7 and by 14 she was performing Bach concertos with local orchestras.

-During school years, she was active in playing in recitals, accompanying soloists and school choirs including Akbank Children Chorus, and teaching music to children.
-She has also learned flute and violin as well as trying some other instruments such as Mandolin, Saz and Ney.
+During school years, she was active in playing in recitals, accompanying soloists and teaching music to children and school choirs including Akbank Children Chorus.
+She had also learned flute and violin as well as trying some other instruments such as Mandolin, Saz and Ney.as well as trying some other instruments such as Mandolin, Saz and Ney.

-At the end of her upper secondary school (lycee) education, she entered the Istanbul State Conservatory.
-During the graduate program (1977-1986), she became a piano student of Metin Ögüt and a composition student of İlhan Usmanbaş, one of the pioneers of Turkish contemporary music.
+At the end of her upper secondary school (lyceum) education, she entered the Istanbul State Conservatory where she became a piano student of Metin Ögüt and a composition student of İlhan Usmanbaş, one of the pioneers of Turkish contemporary music.
 In the meantime, she attended the courses given by Cemal Reşit Rey, Ercivan Saydam, Afşar Timuçin and Ahmed Adnan Saygun.
-She also earned a Doctorate of Fine Arts from the Mimar Sinan Fine Arts University of Istanbul in the field of piano.

 In 1991, she went to the Netherlands and worked advanced composition with Theo Loevendie and attended master classes with Louis Andriessen and Gilius van Bergeijk at the Royal Conservatory of The Hague.
 Meanwhile, she followed jazz and free improvisation courses led by Arnold Dooyeweerd in the Bimhuis in Amsterdam.